hyuk199/Time_series_Multimodel/README.md

 Set your config at train.py config dictionary

+## 3 Model
-3 Model: Conv1D-LSTM, LSTM, BiLSTM
+Conv1D-LSTM, LSTM, BiLSTM

 ## Dataset
 1. [Geo-Magnetic field and WLAN dataset for indoor localisation from wristband and smartphone Data Set](https://archive.ics.uci.edu/ml/datasets/Geo-Magnetic+field+and+WLAN+dataset+for+indoor+localisation+from+wristband+and+smartphone)